 Graduation Rate Survey

-The information submitted on the IPEDS Graduation Rate Survey, including the data for students with athletically related student aid, is available for review by interested parties.
+The information submitted on the IPEDS Graduation Rate Survey is available for review by interested parties.
 This information may be obtained by contacting:

 Director of Institutional Effectiveness